DM587/dm587.github.io/_exercises/sheet2.md

-Using the results from the benchmarking in Assignment 1, compare the growth curve of your implementation and `numpy` implementation of matrix multiplication.
+Using the results from the benchmarking of the methods in Assignment 1, compare the growth curve of your `list` implementation and `numpy` implementation of matrix multiplication.
 Consider only square matrices of varying size.
 Try to perform logarithmic transformations on the axis.
 Which transformation leads to a linear growth?
 What do the plots say about the growth